JAYESHMEHTA14/secretsanta-generator/README.md

 # Secret Santa Generator Application :santa:
-Integrated Webhoooks for this Jenkins job.
+Integrated Webhoooks for this Jenkins job, Now lets learn masterslave jenkins job.

 A __secret santa generator web application__ built using __Spring Boot technologies__, __Thymeleaf views__, __JPA__, __H2 Database__, and more.
 The project features Spring Model, View, and Controller (MVC) architecture and Service and Repository layers.